jaypatel-dev-creator/telecom_customer_churn_prediction_dt/README.md

 ## Interpretability

-**Feature Importance** — impurity-based scores from LightGBM identify Monthly Charge, Age, and Tenure as top contributors.
+**Feature Importance** — impurity-based scores identify Monthly Charge, Age, and Tenure as top contributors.

-**SHAP Analysis** — TreeExplainer used for more reliable feature attribution.
-Key findings:
+**SHAP Analysis** — `TreeExplainer` used for more reliable feature attribution:
 - Low tenure customers have the highest churn risk
-- Customers on long-term contracts (One Year, Two Year) are significantly less likely to churn
+- Long-term contracts (One Year, Two Year) significantly reduce churn probability
 - Number of referrals is a strong loyalty signal — high referrers rarely churn
 - Monthly Charge shows less directional impact than impurity importance suggested — SHAP corrects this overstatement

+**Key cross-analysis insight:** The model's top feature (Monthly Charge) and the top customer-reported churn reason (competitor offerings) don't tell the same story.
+The model picks up on high monthly charges as a risk signal — but customers aren't necessarily leaving because the price is too high, they're leaving because a competitor made a better offer.
+Pricing sensitivity and competitive pressure are related but not the same thing.

 ---